bobbyluig/bobbyluig.github.io/_posts/2025-02-09-betrayed-by-dns/2025-02-09-betrayed-by-dns.md

 _mongodb._tcp.***.***.mongodb.net  service = 0 0 27016 ***-01-02.***.mongodb.net.
 ```

 Something that immediately caught our attention was the `Truncated` part.
 Why was the SRV record getting truncated?
-It turns out that the resolver first tries to query over UDP, but because the response is larger than 512 bytes, it can be truncated.
+It turns out that the resolver first tries to query over UDP, but because the response is larger than 512 bytes, it can be truncated[^truncation].
 This signals to the resolver to retry over TCP, which succeeds.
 Now, it became clear what change caused the errors.
 By increasing the number of shards from one to two, the SRV records became larger than 512 bytes, and this led to transient SRV record lookup failures.

 ### DNS Rate Limits